 (A) Eligibility for licensure.

-In accordance with section 5903 of the Revised Code, the board finds that there are no military programs of training, military primary specialties, and lengths of service that are substantially equivalent to or which exceed the educational and experience requirements for licensure as an orthotist, prosthetist, prosthetist-orthotist, or pedorthist.
+In accordance with Chapter 5903. of the Revised Code, the board finds that there are no military programs of training, military primary specialties, and lengths of service that are substantially equivalent to or which exceed the educational and experience requirements for licensure as an orthotist, prosthetist, prosthetist-orthotist, or pedorthist.

 (B) Definitions related to military service and veteran status:

 (1) "Armed forces" means the armed forces of the United States, including the army, navy, air force, marine corps, coast guard, or any reserve components of those forces; the national guard.